gapsong/gapsong/README.md

 ## I'm a Developer, Learner and a music lover!
 - 🔭 I’m currently studying computer science in Berlin!
-- 🌱 I’m currently learning Algorithms via leetcode!
+- 🌱 I’m currently researching compression on LLM's and researching on hyperspectral tissue segementation at Fraunhofer!
 - ⚡ Fun fact: I love to play chess! :bulb: :exclamation:

 ### Languages and Tools: